Hotel Reserve: Plot

-In 1938, refugee Peter Vadassy decides to take a holiday at the Hotel Reserve to celebrate both his completion of medical school and his impending French citizenship.
-When he goes to pick up some photographs at the local pharmacy, he is taken away and questioned by Michel Beghin of French naval intelligence.
-When his negatives had been developed, some of them turned out to be of French military installations.
+In 1938, Austrian refugee Peter Vadassy takes a holiday at the Hotel Reserve on the French Mediterranean coast to celebrate his completion of medical school and his impending French citizenship.
+When he goes to collect his photographs from a pharmacy, he is detained and questioned by Michel Beghin of French naval intelligence.
+His negatives turn out to include shots of French military installations.
 It is discovered that while the camera is the same make as Peter's, the serial number is different.
 Peter is released on condition that he find out which other hotel guests have cameras like his.

 Peter does some snooping and eavesdrops on a suspicious conversation between Paul Heimberger and the hotel's proprietor, Madame Suzanne Koch.
 He searches Heimberger's room and finds several passports, all with different names and nationalities.
 Heimberger catches him in the act, but eventually matters are straightened out.
 Heimberger explains that he was originally a Social Democratic newspaper publisher who was anti-Nazi and been sent to a concentration camp for two years.
 After he was released, he joined an underground movement against the German regime.

 Peter spots his camera in the pocket of a dressing-gown belonging to Odette and Andre Roux, a couple on their honeymoon.
 Andre first tries to bribe Peter into giving him the negative and, when that fails, threatens him with a pistol.
 The police arrive at that moment and arrest Peter for espionage.

 The Rouxs leave the hotel, but find Heimberger trying to disable the hotel's car.
 Andre shoots him dead and the couple speed off to Toulon, unaware that they are being tracked by the police.
 Beghin had known the identity of the spies all along and merely used Peter to further his true goal; to find out who the Rouxs are reporting to.
 The spy ring is captured.
 Andre gets away, but is caught on a roof by Peter.
-Andre slips and falls to his death.
+Andre tries to bribe him, but slips and falls to his death.